Product Intelligence

 Is the Goal Zero Yeti PRO 4000 good for home backup?

-Yes, it can be a strong fit for essential home backup loads because it has 3,994Wh capacity and 3,600W continuous AC output.
+Yes, the Goal Zero Yeti PRO 4000 power station can be a strong fit for essential home backup loads because it has 3,994Wh capacity and 3,600W continuous AC output.
 It should still be matched to specific appliances and runtime needs before purchase.

 Can the Goal Zero Yeti PRO 4000 run a refrigerator?